sruthiravindra/sruthiravindra/README.md

 # Hello, I'm Sruthi Ravindran! 👋

-I'm a Full Stack Programmer/Data Scientist in the making.
+Transitioning into a Data Scientist from a Full Stack Programmer.
 Welcome to my GitHub profile! 🚀

 ## 🌱 About Me

-- 🎓 Completed Bachelor of Computer Science.
-InProgress eMaster in Data Science with Business Analytics from IIT Kanpur
+- 🎓 eMasters in Data Science with Business Analytics from IIT Kanpur.
+-  Completed Bachelor of Computer Science.
 - 💼 Until I complete my degree I’m will be continuing to work as a freelancer.
 - 🌍 I’m residing in Dubai, United Arab Emirates